 Analyzing Activision Blizzard's Unusual Options Activity

-Activision Blizzard (NASDAQ:ATVI) shares experienced unusual options activity on Friday.
-The stock price moved up to $92.39 following the option alert.
+Shares of Activision Blizzard (NASDAQ:ATVI) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $93.41.

 - Sentiment: BEARISH